StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 Error handling in Bash is crucial for ensuring that scripts function as intended, providing predictable behavior, useful feedback, and effective management of unexpected events.
 Implementing proper error handling practices can prevent small issues from escalating into major problems.

-This section covers essential practices for handling errors in Bash, including checking for command success, using `trap` for signal handling, redirecting errors to `stderr`, and understanding the implications of `set -e`.
+This section covers essential practices for handling errors in Bash, including checking for command success, redirecting errors to `stderr`, and using `trap` for signal handling.

 ## Checking Command Success